Bremsstrahlung: In astrophysics

 Bremsstrahlung is also the dominant emission mechanism for H II regions at radio wavelengths.

 In electric discharges

+The variation of the bremmstrahlung cross section with kinetic energy of an electron in water, copper, and lead (from largest to smallest cross section for given KE).

 In electric discharges, for example as laboratory discharges between two electrodes or as lightning discharges between cloud and ground or within clouds, electrons produce bremsstrahlung photons while scattering off air molecules.
 These photons become manifest in terrestrial gamma-ray flashes and are the source for beams of electrons, positrons, neutrons and protons.
 The appearance of bremsstrahlung photons also influences the propagation and morphology of discharges in nitrogen–oxygen mixtures with low percentages of oxygen.